Compose in color

 22/02/2023

-For the second proposal, we can also slightly separate the planes, especially between the distant buildings and the sky.
-And although I really like your subtle colors, I think the orange yellows of the sun and the setting sky deserve to be brighter and more saturated.
+For the second proposal, we can also separate the planes a bit more, especially between the distant buildings and the sky.
+And although I really like your subtle colors, I think the orange-yellows of the sun and the sunset sky deserve to be brighter and more saturated.

 Salut!
 Tu as utilisé de très jolies coueleurs pastelles, et je pense qu'on peut s'en servir de base pour aller encore plus loin.